ebook | $16.95 Short | ISBN: 9780262259293 | 240 pp. | 6 x 9 in | | June 2009

 About the Authors

-Walter F. Baber is Associate Professor in the Graduate Center for Public Policy and Administration, California State University, Long Beach.
-Baber is the Fulbright Distinguished Chair of Environmental Policy at the Polytechnic Institute of Turin (Italy) for 2009.
+Walter F. Baber is Professor in the Graduate Center for Public Policy and Administration at California State University, Long Beach.
+Baber and Bartlett are the coauthors of Deliberative Environmental Politics: Democracy and Ecological Rationality and Global Democracy and Sustainable Jurisprudence: Deliberative Environmental Law, both published by the MIT Press.

-Robert V. Bartlett is Gund Professor of Liberal Arts in the Department of Political Science at the University of Vermont.
+Robert V. Bartlett is Gund Professor of the Liberal Arts in the Department of Political Science at the University of Vermont.
+Baber and Bartlett are the coauthors of Deliberative Environmental Politics: Democracy and Ecological Rationality and Global Democracy and Sustainable Jurisprudence: Deliberative Environmental Law, both published by the MIT Press.

 "This book makes an interesting, timely, and important contribution by linking abstract theory, emperical evidence, and suggestions for practical reform."
 Indian Journal of Political Science"—